Programme

 Jeff Schlichting – managing director, co-founder, Helios Energy

-John Clarke – acting chief executive, Transpower
+John Clarke – executive general manager future grid, Transpower

 Peter Spencer – country manager New Zealand, Parkwind